Some Cubic and Quartic Inequalities of Four Variables: Introduction

 \Tqcn{Lemma 3.16} \proclaim{Lemma 3.16}

 \endproclaim

 \Proof $\disc(C_1^+) = \disc(C_1)$, since $\Zar(C_1^+) = \Zar(C_1)$.

-If $P = (c_0 \colon c_1 \colon c_2 \colon c_3) \in \Delta({\cP}_{4,4}^{s0+})$, then $\displaystyle \disc(P) = \sum_{i=1}^3 c_i p_i$.
+If $P = (c_0 \colon c_1 \colon c_2 \colon c_3) \in \Delta^0(\cP_{4,4}^{s0+})$, then $\displaystyle \disc(P) = \sum_{i=1}^3 c_i p_i$.
 Thus we have $\disc(P_i)$ ($i=3$, $4$, $5$).

 We shall study $\disc(C_4)$.
-Take $\displaystyle f = (1/3u^3){\frh}_u^c + v {\frq}_2 \in {\cF}(C_4)$ ($u > 0$, $v \geq 0$).
+Take $\displaystyle f = (1/3u^3)\frh_u^c + v \frq_2 \in \cF(C_4)$ ($u > 0$, $v \geq 0$).
 The coefficients of $f$ are $p_1/p_0 = - 2(u^2+1)/u$, $p_2/p_0 = (u^4+4u^2+1)/u^2$, $p_3/p_0 = 2(3u^4+3u^3+2u^2+3u+3)/(3u^2) + v$.
 Eliminate $u$ and $v$ from these relations.
 Then we have $\disc(C_4) = -8 p_0^2 - p_1^2 + 4 p_0p_2 = 0$. \end{proof}

-{\it Proof of \Tqci.} The proof of \Tqci \ is almost completed.
+{\it Proof of \Tqci.} This proof is almost completed.
 What we should do is only to observe the signature of discriminants.
-Then, we find that we can use $p+4$ and $p+2/3$ as separators to describe ${\cP}_{4,4}^{c0+}$ as a union of basic semialgebraic sets as (1)---(4) of \Tqci(I). \QED
+Then, we find that we can use $p+4$ and $p+2/3$ as separators to describe $\cP_{4,4}^{c0+}$ as a union of basic semialgebraic sets as (1)---(4) of \Tqci(I). \QED

 {\it Proof of \Tqaa (2), \Tqacn \ and \Tqadn (2).} This is same as the proof of \Tqaa (1), \Tqabn \ and \Tqadn (1). \QED